 There are two classes on the Narita express.
 These are the same as on other JR long-distance trains, you need to choose between ordinary and green classes.
 The green class has slightly more seat room, legroom and the seats recline but honestly, the ordinary cars are still very comfortable on this relatively short trip.

 The base fare from Narita Airport to Tokyo Station is Y3270 in the ordinary class and Y4640 in the green class.
 It will cost slightly more to other stations on the line such as Shibuya and Shinjuku as they are a little further on.

 If you are going through to Yokohama from the airport the fare is Y4570 in ordinary class and Y5940 in the Green Cars.

 Saving money on your NEX ticket

 There are a couple of options here.
-If you have a Japan Rail Pass you can exchange that at the JR office in the Airport and immediately book onto the next NEX train to your destination.
+If you have a Japan Rail Pass you can exchange that at the JR office at the Airport and immediately book the next NEX train to your destination.

 If you aren’t using the JR pass, a discount of around 33% is available by booking a return ticket rather than one way if you need that option.

 There used to be a NEX SUICA combo that was good value but that is no longer available.
 I’m still hoping JR East will bring it back.
 Having a SUICA or one of the IC cards (PASMO and ICOCA work just as well) is useful for most visitors to Japan.
 You can use them across almost all train, subway and bus companies nationwide.

 How long does the Narita Express take to get to Tokyo?